fluent/fluentd-docs-gitbook/developer/api-plugin-helper-record_accessor.md

 `record_accessor` helper provides the unified access for event record.
 `record_accessor` uses jsonpath like syntax for target field.
-With this helper, you can easy to access nested field in the plugin.
+With this helper, you can easy to access/delete nested field in the plugin.

 Here is the code example with `record_accessor` helper: